FuryFaith/Adivasi/_posts/2021-11-11-Exhaustion.md

 ---
 layout: post
 title: "Exhaustion"
 author: adi
 categories: [Mind]
 image: assets/images/Samurai.jpeg
-tags: [featured]
+tags: [Sticky]
 ---

 It's been six days, I feel the monotonous robot in me is just living to eat, sleep, work & repeat.
 There is no faint silver lining, on the other side of work or life.
 Slugging since my graduation.
 It isn't new to anyone cause to level up your knowledge, the learning process takes time and energy.

 My schedule hasn't been ever great to be honest, but I find that following a routine helps me out to declutter this madness going on always.
 Wise man aka my dad always had this concept

->No matter what chaos takes over your life, this discipline might give a sense control.
+> No matter what chaos takes over your life, this discipline might give a sense control.
 But works only if you dedicated towards the routine."

 I find this interesting as I had tried this and it helped me to sort out some of my clashes with time and studies in my early part of college.